Effective finite generation for [IA_n,IA_n] and the Johnson kernel: Introduction

 Given non-negative integers $n$ and $b$, let $\Sigma_n^b$ be an orientable surface of genus $n$ with $b$ boundary components, and let $\Mod_n^b=\Mod(\Sigma_n^b)$ be its mapping class group.
 The corresponding Torelli group $\calI_n^b$ is the subgroup of $\Mod_n^b$ consisting of elements acting trivially on $H_1(\Sigma_n^b,\dbZ)$.
 In this paper we will only consider the cases $b=0,1$.
 Given $n\in\dbN$, let $F_n$ denote a free group on $n$ generators, and let $\IA_n$ be the subgroup of $\Aut(F_n)$ consisting of automorphisms acting trivially on the abelianization $F_n^{ab}=F_n/[F_n,F_n]$.
 The group $\IA_n$ is often called the Torelli subgroup of $\Aut(F_n)$ and is known to behave similarly to $\calI_n^1$ in many ways. .12cm

 In 1935, Magnus~\cite{Ma} proved that $\IA_n$ is finitely generated for all $n\geq 2$; in fact, he found an explicit and simple-to-describe generating set of smallest possible cardinality $n{n\choose 2}$.
 In 1983, Johnson~\cite{Jo:fg} proved that $\calI_n^b$ is finitely generated for $n\geq 3$; his generating set is also explicit and also of optimal size for $n=3$, but of considerably larger size in general (growing exponentially in $n$).
-More recently, Putman~\cite{Pu1} found a smaller generating set whose size grows cubically with $n$, which is known to be asymptotically optimal.
+More recently, Putman~\cite{Pu1} found a smaller generating set whose size grows cubically with $n$, which is known to be asymptotically optimal.\footnote{The smallest size of a generating set for $\IA_n$ is indeed $n{n\choose 2}$ since its abelianization $\IA_n^{\rm ab}$ is free of rank $n{n\choose 2}$ -- see \S~3 for details.
+Likewise the asymptotic optimality of the generating set from Putman~\cite{Pu1} follows from the fact that the torsion-free rank of $(\calI_n^b)^{\rm ab}$ is cubic in $n$ which was proved by Johnson~\cite{Jo:ab1,Jo:ab2} -- see \S~4 for details.}

 .12cm